nextui-org/nextui/.changeset/nasty-pillows-travel.md

 "@nextui-org/calendar": patch
 ---

-Fixed hiding of Unvavailable dates in RangeCalendar (#2890)
+Fixed hiding of Unavailable dates in RangeCalendar (#2890)